boldflight/BibleConverter/test_EPUB/output/1sam.md

 ### Saul Is Established as King

 [12] Then the people said to Samuel, “Who were the ones asking, ‘Will Saul reign over us?’
 Hand over those men so we may execute them!”
 [13] But Saul said, “No one will be killed on this day.
-For today the Lord has given Israel a victory!”
+For today the **Lord** has given Israel a victory!”
 [14] Samuel said to the people, “Come on!
 Let’s go to Gilgal and renew the kingship there.”
-[15] So all the people went to Gilgal, where they established Saul as king in the Lord’s presence.
-They offered up peace offerings there in the Lord’s presence.
+[15] So all the people went to Gilgal, where they established Saul as king in the **Lord**’s presence.
+They offered up peace offerings there in the **Lord**’s presence.
 Saul and all the Israelites were very happy.

 ## Chapter 12

 [1] Samuel said to all Israel, “I have done everything you requested.
 I have given you a king.
 [2] Now look!
 This king walks before you.
 As for me, I am old and gray, and my sons are here with you.
 I have walked before you from the time of my youth till the present day.
 [3] Here I am.
-Bring a charge against me before the Lord and before his chosen king.
+Bring a charge against me before the **Lord** and before his chosen king.
 Whose ox have I taken?
 Whose donkey have I taken?
 Whom have I wronged?
 Whom have I oppressed?
 From whose hand have I taken a bribe so that I would overlook something?
 Tell me, and I will return it to you!”
 [4] They replied, “You have not wronged us or oppressed us.
 You have not taken anything from the hand of anyone.”
-[5] He said to them, “The Lord is witness against you, and his chosen king is witness this day, that you have not found any reason to accuse me.”
+[5] He said to them, “The **Lord** is witness against you, and his chosen king is witness this day, that you have not found any reason to accuse me.”
 They said, “He is witness!”
-[6] Samuel said to the people, “The Lord is the one who chose Moses and Aaron and who brought your ancestors up from the land of Egypt.
+[6] Samuel said to the people, “The **Lord** is the one who chose Moses and Aaron and who brought your ancestors up from the land of Egypt.
-[7] Now take your positions, so I may confront you before the Lord regarding all the Lord’s just actions toward you and your ancestors.
+[7] Now take your positions, so I may confront you before the **Lord** regarding all the **Lord**’s just actions toward you and your ancestors.
-[8] When Jacob entered Egypt, your ancestors cried out to the Lord.
-The Lord sent Moses and Aaron, and they led your ancestors out of Egypt and settled them in this place.
+[8] When Jacob entered Egypt, your ancestors cried out to the **Lord**.
+The **Lord** sent Moses and Aaron, and they led your ancestors out of Egypt and settled them in this place.
-[9] “But they forgot the Lord their God, so he gave them into the hand of Sisera, the general in command of Hazor’s army, and into the hands of the Philistines and the king of Moab, and they fought against them.
+[9] “But they forgot the **Lord** their God, so he gave them into the hand of Sisera, the general in command of Hazor’s army, and into the hands of the Philistines and the king of Moab, and they fought against them.
-[10] Then they cried out to the Lord and admitted, ‘We have sinned, for we have forsaken the Lord and have served the Baals and the images of Ashtoreth.
+[10] Then they cried out to the **Lord** and admitted, ‘We have sinned, for we have forsaken the **Lord** and have served the Baals and the images of Ashtoreth.
 Now deliver us from the hands of our enemies so that we may serve you.’
-[11] So the Lord sent Jerub Baal, Barak, Jephthah, and Samuel, and he delivered you from the hands of the enemies all around you, and you were able to live securely.
+[11] So the **Lord** sent Jerub Baal, Barak, Jephthah, and Samuel, and he delivered you from the hands of the enemies all around you, and you were able to live securely.
 [12] “When you saw that King Nahash of the Ammonites was advancing against you, you said to me, ‘No!
-A king will rule over us’—even though the Lord your God is your king.
+A king will rule over us’—even though the **Lord** your God is your king.
 [13] Now look!
 Here is the king you have chosen—the one that you asked for!
-Look, the Lord has given you a king.
+Look, the **Lord** has given you a king.
-[14] If you fear the Lord, serving him and obeying him and not rebelling against what he says, and if both you and the king who rules over you follow the Lord your God, all will be well.
+[14] If you fear the **Lord**, serving him and obeying him and not rebelling against what he says, and if both you and the king who rules over you follow the **Lord** your God, all will be well.
-[15] But if you don’t obey the Lord and rebel against what the Lord says, the hand of the Lord will be against both you and your king.
+[15] But if you don’t obey the **Lord** and rebel against what the **Lord** says, the hand of the **Lord** will be against both you and your king.
-[16] “So now, take your positions and watch this great thing that the Lord is about to do in your sight.
+[16] “So now, take your positions and watch this great thing that the **Lord** is about to do in your sight.
 [17] Is this not the time of the wheat harvest?
-I will call on the Lord so that he makes it thunder and rain.
-Realize and see what a great sin you have committed before the Lord by asking for a king for yourselves.”
+I will call on the **Lord** so that he makes it thunder and rain.
+Realize and see what a great sin you have committed before the **Lord** by asking for a king for yourselves.”
-[18] So Samuel called to the Lord, and the Lord made it thunder and rain that day.
-All the people were very afraid of both the Lord and Samuel.
+[18] So Samuel called to the **Lord**, and the **Lord** made it thunder and rain that day.
+All the people were very afraid of both the **Lord** and Samuel.
-[19] All the people said to Samuel, “Pray to the Lord your God on behalf of us—your servants—so we won’t die, for we have added to all our sins by asking for a king.”
+[19] All the people said to Samuel, “Pray to the **Lord** your God on behalf of us—your servants—so we won’t die, for we have added to all our sins by asking for a king.”
 [20] Then Samuel said to the people, “Don’t be afraid.
 You have indeed sinned.
-However, don’t turn aside from the Lord.
-Serve the Lord with all your heart.
+However, don’t turn aside from the **Lord**.
+Serve the **Lord** with all your heart.
 [21] You should not turn aside after empty things that can’t profit and can’t deliver, since they are empty.
-[22] The Lord will not abandon his people because he wants to uphold his great reputation.
-The Lord was pleased to make you his own people.
+[22] The **Lord** will not abandon his people because he wants to uphold his great reputation.
+The **Lord** was pleased to make you his own people.
-[23] As far as I am concerned, far be it from me to sin against the Lord by ceasing to pray for you!
+[23] As far as I am concerned, far be it from me to sin against the **Lord** by ceasing to pray for you!
 I will instruct you in the way that is good and upright.
-[24] However, fear the Lord and serve him faithfully with all your heart.
+[24] However, fear the **Lord** and serve him faithfully with all your heart.
 Just look at the great things he has done for you!
 [25] But if you continue to do evil, both you and your king will be swept away.”

 ## Chapter 13